blumenthaler/Bar-Talk/notes.md

 //

 - Do my models make sense?
-- Should I build my recipes off of the current user or the associated spirit?

-        current_user.recipes.build(recipe_params)
-        OR
-        some_spirit.recipes.build(recipe_params)
+Yes
+- Do I need to refactor my create/update actions in Recipes Controller?
+(I think so, it is messy)

+    - could create custom setters in cocktail/spirit models (when passing args from recipe_params into setters, find_or_create_by(arg), that way you can use Recipe.create(recipe_params))

 - Furthermore, if I delete a Cocktail's (or a Spirit's) final Recipe, can/should/how do I delete that Cocktail/Spirit from the db?
-Convention?
+Convention? -
+    - Do not have to worry about deleting Cocktails/Spirits from db
+    - Just update the views to not display headers if Spirits do not have any cocktails AND if Cocktails do not have any Recipes.

+- Validation: User can only have one cocktail recipe of the same name

 //

 Models:
 User